DayvonAllen/kubernetes/fundamentals.md

     - Service
     - PersistentVolumeClaim
     - Secret - securely stores a piece of information in the cluster, such as a DB password
+    - ConfigMap - hold some amount of configuration that can be used throughout our cluster.
 - The master controls your whole kubernetes cluster.
 - `volume`(kubernetes) - an object that allows a container to store data at the pod level(not good for databases because data is typed to a pod).
   - `volume`(generic container meaning) - Some type of mechanism that allows a container to access a filesystem ouside of itself.